-A. Your course grade will be based on Exams, Homework, Online Assignments, and the Final Exam.
-Fifty percent of the course grade will come from 2 major exams (each exam counts 25 percent of the grade) and thirty percent of the course grade will come from the final exam.
-The homework (written) and online assignments will each contribute 10 percent of the course grade.
+Your grade will be based on EXAM grades, HOMEWORK grades, Lab (Computer) grades, and the FINAL EXAM.
+Forty five percent of the course grade will come from 3 major exams (each exam counts 15 percent of the grade) and twenty five percent of the course grade will come from the final exam.
+The homework grade will contribute 15 percent while the lab grade is worth 15 percent of the course grade.

 Grading Scale:

 90 - 100 % A

-80 - 89 % В
+80 - 89 % B

-70 - 79 % C

-60 - 69 % D

-Below 60% Е
+Below 60% E

 Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
 Exams may contain both problem-solving questions and essay questions.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
 If you absolutely must miss an exam, you are to call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
-In addition, you must complete the "missed exam form" (see the course website) within one day.
+In addition, you must complete the "missed exam form" (see the course website) within one week.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
-An excused missed exam will be made up within two days (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our two semester exams will be September 17 and October 15.
+An excused missed exam will be made up in within two weeks (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
+Our three semester exams will be September 14, October 17, and October 30.

 Final: The Final will be a comprehensive exam covering any material addressed that semester.
-The Final exam will be on Thursday, November 19th at 10:30 a.m. in FH 301.
+The Final exam will be on Friday, November 20th at 3:30 p.m. in FH 104.

-Homework: Homework will be assigned at the beginning of each section and will also be listed on the course web site.
-Homework will be collected once a week (Tuesdays!).
-(No Late Homework).
+Homework: Homework will be assigned and listed on the course web site.
 Homework must be completed in pencil, scanned and uploaded onto Canvas as a single document.